appveyor/website/NJekyll/site/docs/deployment/web-deploy.md

       <snip>
       artifact: final-app

 Notice how, in the `deploy` settings we have `artifact: final-app`?
-That means: use the artifiact that was tagged/named `final-app` .. which happens to be some zip file previously made.
+That means: use the artifact that was tagged/named `final-app` .. which happens to be some zip file previously made.

 And voila!
 The zip is now uploaded to Azure, auto-unzipped and old files will be removed.